 Simple Ways To Prevent Falls In Older Adults

 As we age, the risk of falling increases and becomes increasingly perilous.
-A fall can be a real health set-back for a frail, elderly person.
-And, more older adults are dying from falls today than they used to 20 years ago.
-A recent study showed that more than 25,000 U.S. adults aged 75 years or older died from a fall in 2016, up from more than 8,600 deaths in 2000, and the rate of fatal falls for this age group roughly doubled.
+A fall can be a real health setback for a frail, elderly person.
+And, more older adults are dying from falls today than 20 years ago.
+A recent study showed that more than 25,000 U.S. adults age 75 or above died from a fall in 2016, up from more than 8,600 deaths in 2000, and the rate of fatal falls for this age group roughly doubled.

 But the risk of falling can be minimized, says Dr. Elizabeth Eckstrom, professor and chief of geriatrics at Oregon Health & Science University.
 "A lot of older adults and a lot of physicians think that falling is inevitable as you age, but in reality it's not."